 A part of the stress response changes include shunting blood away from parts of the body less vital to survival and to parts of the body more vital to survival, such as the brain.
 In an emergency, the brain requires more blood sugar so that it can function optimally when in danger.
 This shunting action provides that extra blood sugar.

 This sudden rush of blood to the brain can cause a variety of sensations, including tingling in head feelings.

 2. Stress-response hyperstimulation.

 When stress responses occur infrequently, the body can recover relatively quickly from the physiological, psychological, and emotional changes the stress response brings about.
-But when stress responses occur too frequently and/or dramatically the body has a more difficult time recovering, which can result in the body remaining in a semi hyper stimulated state, since stress hormones are stimulants.
-A body that becomes hyperstimulated can behave oddly and erratically, which can be particularly noticeable because of how hyperstimulation affects the body’s nervous system.
+But when stress responses occur too frequently, the body has a more difficult time recovering, which can result in the body remaining in a semi hyper stimulated state, since stress hormones are stimulants.

 The body’s nervous system is responsible for sending and receiving sensory information to and from the brain.
 A main component of the nervous system is specialized cells called neurons (nerve cells), which communicate with each other using an electrochemical process (the combination of electricity and chemistry).

 For example, when nerve impulse information is received from one of the body’s senses, neurons relay this nerve impulse information through the nervous system network to the brain for interpretation.
 And if we want to move a particular muscle or group of muscles, nerve impulse information is sent from the brain through the nervous system network to the particular muscle or groups of muscles to bring about movement (muscles move through a combination of nerve impulse-triggered muscle contractions and releases).
 Again, this nerve impulse information is conveyed electrochemically by the neurons through the nervous system network.